Women’s health is a field all on its own in medicine, which becomes clear to students pretty early on during medical school.

 Matching for residency is a particularly critical step on the path to becoming a doctor.
 These positions provide the actual training you need to practice medicine.
 While it’s unlikely any OB/GYN residency that participates in the National Resident Matching Program’s Main Residency Match will be subpar, Dr. Richey does suggest doing a little bit of digging when you’re evaluating options.

 “It is important to go to a program that will give you a full exposure to all the facets of the specialty,” she advises.
 Dr. Richey says you can get a good feel for this by looking for residency programs that feature a lot of deliveries, hysterectomies, and other procedures.
-The more exposure you get, the more prepared you’ll be when it comes time to start practicing.

-Become a primary care pioneer
+Become a female health care pioneer

 So, what is an OB/GYN?
 These doctors are invaluable in addressing the most critical female reproductive needs.
 If you think you could picture yourself going into obstetrics/gynecology, you might want to learn more about obtaining the requisite education.
 Find out what it takes to pursue a medical degree by reading “A Sneak Peek at the Medical School Application Process.”